hausec/PowerZure/README.md

 1. [Azure
     CLI](https://docs.microsoft.com/en-us/cli/azure/?view=azure-cli-latest)
-    (`az`)

 The Azure CLI is the primary module used in PowerZure as throughout my testing and building this project, it became clear the Azure CLI module had the most functionality and decent support on Github.
-Azure CLI is the successor to the AzureRM module and uses the Azure REST API.
+Azure CLI uses the Azure REST API.

 2. [Azure
     PowerShell](https://docs.microsoft.com/en-us/powershell/azure/?view=azps-4.2.0)

-    The Azure PS module is used to fill in gaps where Azure CLI functionality lacks.
+The Azure PS "Az" module is used to fill in gaps where Azure CLI functionality lacks.
 Specifically, Azure CLI has no cmdlets for interacting with Automation Accounts or Runbooks, hence the need for Azure PS.
-Azure PS uses the Graph API.
+Azure PS is the successor to the AzureRM module uses the Graph API.

 3. [AzureAD](https://docs.microsoft.com/en-us/powershell/module/Azuread/?view=azureadps-2.0)